 Steps for pet loss grief

-Here are some thoughts I hope help with grieving your lost pet at Christmas:
+Here are some thoughts I hope help with grieving your lost pet during holidays:

 - Light a candle in front of a photograph of your lost dog.
 Talk to him in the quietness of your own space, letting each other know how much you miss each other.